 Antimicrobial (antibiotic) resistant bacteria have the ability to resist the effects of antibiotics.
 Due to resistance, specific antibiotics can no longer be used to treat the infections caused by these bacteria.
 Multiresistant bacteria have developed resistance to many of the most commonly used antibiotics.

 Antibiotic susceptibility varies between bacteria.
 Bacteria can be naturally resistant to certain antibiotics or acquire resistance to them.
 The spread of resistant bacteria and antibiotic resistance genes through animal production can create a significant reservoir of resistance factors in the environment.
 These bacteria and genes can also end up in foodstuffs and animal feed.

-In recent years, antimicrobial resistance has increased and diversified globally.
-Increase in resistance attenuates the effects of antimicrobials and threatens the possibilities to treat infections in both humans and animals.
-Likewise, antimicrobial resistance increases mortality in humans and animals as well as the cost of health care.
+In recent years, antibiotic resistance has increased and diversified globally.
+Increase in resistance attenuates the effects of antibiotics and threatens the possibilities to treat infections in both humans and animals.
+Likewise, antibiotic resistance increases mortality in humans and animals as well as the cost of health care.

 Monitoring of humans